imageio/imageio/docs/reference/userapi.rst

 --------------

 `iio.imread` can now return a ndimage instead of being limited to flat images.
 As such, `iio.volread` has merged into `iio.imread` and is now gone.
-Similarily, `iio.mimread` and `iio.mvolread` have merged into a new function called `iio.imiter`, which returns a generator that yields ndimages from a file in the order in which they appear.
+Similarly, `iio.mimread` and `iio.mvolread` have merged into a new function called `iio.imiter`, which returns a generator that yields ndimages from a file in the order in which they appear.
 Further, the default behavior of `iio.imread` has